 But starting a commute by bike can be a little daunting.
 Finding the correct route, the necessary kit and the extra time it takes can mean it’s difficult to get out the door.

 Fortunately, we’ve put in some of the leg work for you.
-Here’s our list of useful commuting kit that’ll make your journey to work that bit easier.
+Here's our list of useful commuting kit that will make your journey to work that bit easier.

 A waterproof cycling jacket is likely to be a requirement at some point during January.